TZstatsADS/Fall2018-Proj3-Sec2-grp1/README.md

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) (Alphabetically)

-Min Jin: designed feature.R part and superResolution part.
-Also try to transfer all codes to Python to improve speed.
+Min Jin: Designed feature.R and superResolution.R along with transfering all codes to Python to improve speed.

 Yukun Pei (Presenter):

-Atishay Sehgal: attempted to design svm and xgboost models and cnn.R.
-He also tried to tune parameters for them.
+Atishay Sehgal: Worked on SVM, XGBoost and CNN as baseline improvements.
+Worked on tuning parameters for the same.

-Wenting Yu: designed feature.R and superResolution.R part.
-She tuned parameters for baseline model (gbm model) and gave the FINAL VERSION of baseline model.
+Wenting Yu: Designed feature.R and superResolution.R part.
+Tuned parameters for baseline model (gbm model) and gave the FINAL VERSION of baseline model.

-Lingyi Zhao: designed xgboost model and random forest model as well as tuned parameter for xgboost and gave FINAL VERSION of xgboost model.
+Lingyi Zhao: Designed xgboost and random forest models.
+Tuned parameters for xgboost and gave FINAL VERSION of xgboost model.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.